-As detailed in the Company's accounting policy, described in Note 2(b) of the financial report, these financial assets are recognised at fair value through profit or loss in accordance with Australian Accounting Standards portfolio as at 30 June 2021 includes listed to the recognition and valuation of investments.
+As detailed in the Company's accounting policy, described in Note 2(b) of the financial report, these financial assets are recognised at fair value through profit or loss in accordance with Australian Accounting Standards.

 Pricing, exchange rates and other market drivers can have a significant impact on the value of these financial assets and the financial report.
 Accordingly, valuation of the investment portfolio was considered a key audit matter.